rocky/python-uncompyle6/README.rst

 See Also
 --------

-* https://github.com/zrax/pycdc : aims to support all versions of Python, but doesn't currently.
-It is written in C++ and is most accurate for Python versions around 2.7 and 3.3 when the code was more actively developed.
-Accuracy for more recent versions of Python 3 and early versions of Python are especially lacking.
-See its `issue tracker <https://github.com/zrax/pycdc/issues>`_ for details.
-Currently lightly maintained.
 * https://github.com/rocky/python-decompile3 : Much smaller and more modern code, focusing on 3.7+.
 Changes in that will get migrated back ehre.
 * https://code.google.com/archive/p/unpyc3/ : supports Python 3.2 only.
 The above projects use a different decompiling technique than what is used here.
 Currently unmaintained.
 * https://github.com/figment/unpyc3/ : fork of above, but supports Python 3.3 only.
 Includes some fixes like supporting function annotations.
 Currently unmaintained.